 Of course, none of these styles is any better or worse than the others.
 In fact everyone has a unique mix of styles – their Persona.
 This may be more focused or more balanced, and will change over time, especially when we are young.

 Using personality insights to develop life skills

 Developing an understanding of their own mix of personality styles, and other people’s, using the Persona framework, helps young people to improve the life skills that can influence the success of their relationships, as well as their success in a wide range of life challenges, from group work, to interviews, to preparing for exams, to work experience.

 1. Being realistic

 The Persona framework helps to develop these skillsets, improve relationships and outcomes, which in turn boosts wellbeing.

-If you would like your students to discover social, practical and memorable personality insights, and harness those insights to develop life skills and boost wellbeing long term, Persona Education offers a free trial of its Persona Life Skills web app, in which students can start to use the Persona thinking framework.
+If you would like your students to discover social, practical and memorable personality insights, and harness those insights to develop life skills and boost wellbeing and employability, Persona Education offers free access to its Persona Life Skills web app, in which students can start to use the Persona thinking framework.

 1 David Merrill and Roger Reid